 The ACC launched the Succeed in Managing Heart Valve Disease (SIM-Valve) Initiative in an effort to improve care of valvular heart disease through appropriate diagnosis, referral and treatment.
 The purpose of this effort is to facilitate a greater understanding of diagnosis and treatment patterns, particularly with the introduction of new valve technologies.
 Components of the SIM-Valve Initiative include:

 - Evolving Valve Management Strategies Roundtables: These meetings bring together experts from a variety of medical specialties, organizations, industry, patient groups and other stakeholders.
 The goal is to draw on the collective experience and wisdom of participants to address the common challenges faced in identifying, managing and treating AS and MR.

 - Valvular Heart Disease Clinical Topic Collection: A page dedicated to VHD that features relevant news articles, case challenges, and clinical resources.

-- Clinical Tools for MAS and EMC2: Practical tools developed to further aid clinicians in the decision making process for the assessment and management of AS and MR.
+- Clinical Tools: Practical tools developed to further aid clinicians in the decision making process for the assessment and management of AS and MR.

-- Patient Resources for MAS and EMC2: Educational materials and tools developed to increase patient engagement and improve the patient-clinician dialogue.
+- Patient Resources: Educational materials and tools developed to increase patient engagement and improve the patient-clinician dialogue.
 These tools are available as a series of printable PDFs at CardioSmart.org.

-The overall Valvular Heart Disease Initiatives are supported by Founding Sponsors Abbott Vascular and Edwards Lifesciences.
+The SIM-Valve Initiative is supported by Founding Sponsors Abbott Vascular and Edwards Lifesciences.

 Support for the Evolving Valve Management Strategies Roundtable was provided by Abbott Vascular, Edwards Lifesciences and Medtronic.